Cosmological Probes of Lepton Parity Freeze-in Dark Matter: $\Delta N_{\rm eff}$ & Gravitational Waves: Phenomenology with

 \section{Phenomenology with $T_{\rm rh}>m_{N_1}$}

 As discussed above, when the reheat temperature of the Universe, $T_{\rm rh}>m_{N_1}$, the RHNs can be abundantly produced in the early Universe through the $NLH$ coupling.
-Through the same coupling, the decay of $N$ into the visible sector, $LH$, can generate a net lepton asymmetry, which then gets converted to baryon asymmetry of the Universe\footnote{The simultaneous decay of RHNs to visible sector and dark sector can give rise to asymmetric dark matter scenarios, see \textit{e.g.} \cite{Falkowski:2011xh, Borah:2024wos,Mahapatra:2023dbr}.
-In the present scenario, $S$ being a Majorana fermion, asymmetry in $S$ does not exist.} and the details are given in Appendix \ref{app:lepto}.
-The decay of $N$ to $\sigma S$ can also generate a freeze-in population of DM.
-In this scenario, depending on the values of $\lambda_{h\sigma}$, two distinct cases for BSM phenomenologies arise: A) large $\lambda_{h\sigma}$ (typically $\lambda_{h\sigma}>1$), and B) small $\lambda_{h\sigma}$ (typically $\lambda_{h\sigma}\ll1$).
+Through the same coupling, the \textit{CP} violating out-of-equilibrium decay of $N\rightarrow LH$, can generate a net lepton asymmetry, which then gets converted to baryon asymmetry of the Universe\footnote{The simultaneous decay of RHNs to visible sector and dark sector can give rise to asymmetric dark matter scenarios, see \textit{e.g.} \cite{Falkowski:2011xh,Borah:2024wos,Mahapatra:2023dbr}.
+In the present scenario, $S$ being a Majorana fermion, asymmetry in $S$ does not exist.}.
+The \textit{CP} asymmetry can be defined as